Square Feet To Miles Conversion

 The key to converting square feet to square miles lies in the conversion factor between feet and miles.
 Since 1 mile equals 5280 feet, we need to incorporate this relationship into our area calculation.
 We aren't simply converting a linear measurement; we are converting an area, which involves the square of the linear conversion factor.

-Therefore, the conversion factor from square feet to square miles is (5280 ft/mi)² = 27,878,400 ft²/mi².
-This means that one square mile contains 27,878,400 square feet.
+Which means, the conversion factor from square feet to square miles is (5280 ft/mi)² = 27,878,400 ft²/mi².
+Basically, one square mile contains 27,878,400 square feet.

 Steps to Convert Square Feet to Square Miles